Southern New Hampshire University

 Alt text for data visualization should contain four elements:

-Besides an alt text, it’s a good practice to have a summary or an explanation of the visualization, which can be complex.
+Besides an alt text, it’s best practice to have a summary or an explanation of the visualization, which can be complex.

 The chart type, data, and main conclusion give a great overview of the chart that will be enough for most users.
 The link to the data source provides an additional opportunity to dive deeper into the data the chart was based on.